General Junction Condition and Casimir Effect for (1+1)-Dimensional Scalar Network CFT: Introduction

-Let's explore how different junction conditions (JCs) affect the Casimir effect \cite{Casimir:1948dh, Plunien:1986ca, Bordag:2001qi, Milton:2004ya, Bordag:2009zz}.
-In a previous study, two authors of this paper examined the planar network with JC I \cite{Zhao:2025pku}.
-This paper will focus on the Casimir effect in spatial networks, particularly in symmetric networks made up of regular polyhedra.
-Our results are summarized in Table \ref{table1}, where $F$ represents the Casimir force, and $L$ is the edge length.
-The negative values indicate that the Casimir force is attractive for both JC I and JC II.
+Different boundary condition choices for the strip in BCFTs yield different Casimir energies.
+If we impose the same boundary conditions on the two boundaries of the strip, we get a minimal Casimir energy given by $W_i=-\pi c/(24 L_i)$ \cite{Miao:2024gcq}.
+Consequently, due to the bound (\ref{network Casimir bound}), the network binding energy is non-negative under this choice.
+It implies that constructing a network from isolated strips with identical boundary conditions requires energy.
+The Casimir effect of regular polyhedra with unit edge length is summarized in Table \ref{table1}, where $\rho$ represents the Casimir energy density, and $\rho_{\text{bind}}= W_{\text{bind}}/(\sum_i L_i)$ is the binding energy density.
+The negative $\rho$ indicates that the Casimir force is attractive for both JC I and JC II.
 Additionally, the Casimir force for JC II is usually not greater than for JC I. Notably, for the Hexahedron network, both JC I and JC II produce the same Casimir force.
+The positive value of \( \rho_{\text{bind}} \) in brackets further supports our earlier assertion that the network binding energy is non-negative under our choice.

-The paper is structured as follows: In Section 2, we introduce a new junction condition and demonstrate its compatibility with the variational principle and energy conservation.
-We illustrate how this new junction condition can be implemented in networks composed of thin, rigid rods.
-Section 3 examines the Casimir effect on networks of regular polyhedra, applying both types of junction conditions.
-Finally, we conclude with a discussion in Section 4.
-The appendix provides the spectra of various networks of regular polyhedra.
+The paper is structured as follows: In Section 2, we examine the general junction conditions (JCs) for free scalars in $(1+1)$ dimensions.
+We begin by analyzing two typical JCs and provide exact implementations of them in a real physical system.
+Next, we explore the most general JCs that are consistent with energy conservation and express them in terms of elements from the \(O(p)\) group.
+Section 3 investigates the bounds of network Casimir energy.
+We start with the simplest network as an example and then argue that our results hold for general networks.
+In Section 4, we analyze the Casimir effect on networks composed of regular polyhedra, applying both JC I and JC II.
+Finally, we conclude with a discussion in Section 5.
+Appendix A analyzes the JCs for the scalar field and the Maxwell field in general dimensions.
+Appendix B presents the spectra of various networks.
 Note that we take the natural units with $c=\hbar=1$ in this paper.